 DoNotPay uses AI to help people who cannot afford pricey lawyers to get legal assistance.
 Most of us are struggling with unfair fines, high bills, or getting a proper refund from an airline, and DoNotPay aims to jump in and help with that.

-If you want to get rid of an annoying subscription that you don’t use or lower your bills, log on DoNotPay via your web browser or iOS app, and check out all the fantastic features.
+If you want to get rid of an annoying subscription that you don’t use or lower your bills, log on to DoNotPay via your web browser, and check out all the fantastic features.
 The world’s first robot lawyer is exceptional at:

 - Helping you get revenge on other robocalls